Nordicdesign/nebula-help/src/content/docs/client/download.md

 ---
 title: Download
-description: Get the latest version of the Omega client
+description: Get the latest version of the Nebula client
 ---

 Donwload link coming soon.